dodeeric/pdf2epubEX/README.md

 - Format of the images in the epub (png, jpg or svg) [default: jpg]
 - Resolution of the images in the epub in dpi (e.g.: 150 or 300) [default: 150]
-- Title, Author, Publisher, Year, Language: (e.g.: fr), ISBN number, Subject (e.g.: history)
+- Title, author, publisher, year, language, ISBN number, subject

 If you want, you can hit `ENTER` to all the questions.